ramratangupta/genai-dsa-mastery-notes-and-projects/Day2_Notes.md

 ---

-# 🌟 PART 5 — Want a VISUAL ANIMATED DIAGRAM?

-If you want, I can draw:

-* ASCII-art animations
-* color-coded windows
-* step-by-step dynamic window simulation for any problem you choose

-Just say:
-**“Animate fixed window”**
-or
-**“Animate dynamic window for <problem>”**

 ## ✅ Easy Problems

 1. Given an array of integers and an integer k, find the **maximum sum** of any contiguous subarray of size k. — *Hint: fixed window (size = k)*.